maskedamedia/mpro-minecraft-plugins/README.md

 # mpro-minecraft-plugins

 ## Overview

-MproMinempro-minecraft-plugins is a Minecraft plugin designed to provide a web-based dashboard for monitoring your Minecraft server.
+pro-minecraft-plugins is a Minecraft plugin designed to provide a web-based dashboard for monitoring your Minecraft server.
 The plugin utilizes the NanoHTTPD library to host a lightweight web server, displaying real-time server statistics such as player information, CPU usage, memory usage, and disk usage.
 In future updates, the plugin will be expanded with additional features beyond server management and monitoring.

 ---